ross-alexander/dq/scribing/liminal_court/liminal_court_items.md

 # Items

+## A Limoges Shepherdess

+This delicate figure in porcelain is of a shepherdess with a crook and a hand to her brow in a gesture of search and weighs 11 oz.

+While she has a searching aspect, she is the legal target for the Ritual of Summoning Animals.
+If the Ritual is successful, the shepherdess will lie down and sleep.

+An hour later, a number of sheep equal to 1 for every 3 full Ranks will mysteriously appear, regardless of the current location.
+The shepherdess will return to a searching aspect when the last sheep is gone.

 ## The Archaeological Axe

 This hand axe is a one-handed weapon, the haft of which is made from